peronlab/two_whisker_voelcker_2022/README.txt

-This is the dataset for Voelcker et al., 2022, Nature Communications.
+This is the code for Voelcker et al., 2022, Nature Communications.

 This employs 'processed' data; for raw data, please contact Peron lab.